WAntonia/TINF18C_Team_3_DD2AML-Converter/README.md

 =======
 # Gsd2Aml

-Welcome to Gsd2Aml!
-This project was developed as a student project by (in alphabetical order)
+Welcome to DD2AML!
+This project was developed for GSD as a student project by (in alphabetical order)

 1. [Nico Dietz](https://github.com/dillasyx)
 2. [Steffen Gerdes](https://github.com/SteffenGerdes)